-Wordsworth, poet to It is a Beauteous Evening, Calm and Free, was Britain’s Poet Laureate from 1843 until 1850.
-During 1791, he visited France where he fell in love with a French woman, Annette Vallon, a beautiful surgeon with whom he had a child, a daughter named Caroline.
+Wordsworth, poet of It is a Beauteous Evening, Calm and Free, was Britain’s Poet Laureate from 1843 until 1850.
+In 1791, he visited France where he fell in love with a French woman, Annette Vallon, a beautiful surgeon with whom he had a child, a daughter named Caroline.
 However, financial problems and the uneasy relationship between Britain and France at the time led Wordsworth to return alone.
-Scholars differ as to whether or not Wordsworth was ever going to marry Annette and to raise Caroline, but it is doubtful.
+Scholars differ as to whether or not Wordsworth was ever going to marry Annette and raise Caroline, but it is doubtful.
 In 1802, he visited France again, taking his then-fiancee Mary Hutchinson.

 It is a Beauteous Evening, Calm and Free is a sonnet written after a walk in Calais with his nine-year-old daughter Caroline.